 But now that eternal shame of accidentally letting people know how messy we are while we’re trying to have a professional video call is a thing of the past.
-That’s because Microsoft is rolling out background blurring effects to all Skype users no matter what platform you’re on–Windows, Mac, or web.
+That’s because Microsoft recently rolled background blurring effects to all Skype users no matter what platform you’re on–Windows, Mac, or web.
+As Microsoft reveals:

 How To Use Skype’s New Background Blur Feature